Bible verses about Faithfulness to God

 Why should we be faithful to God?
 Simply put: because he is faithful to us.
 The author has warned us to learn from the example of the Israelites; they lost faith along the journey, and they missed out on the Promised Land.

 We can trust God because Numbers 23:19 declares that He is not a man that He should lie.
-Our hope can rest in 2 Corinthians 5:15, where Jesus died and rose again in fulfilling his Father's sacrificial love to us, and He has promised that He will return to take us to live with him forever.
+Confession of our hope can rest in 2 Corinthians 5:15, where the Son of Man died and rose again in fulfilling his Father's sacrificial love of God to us, and He has promised that He will return to take us to live with him forever.
 Hold on to that hope!

 This verse is the epitome of faithfulness to God.
 It tells us how to do it and what we will get in return.
 God wants to reward us with long life and prosperity, but he requires our faithful obedience in turn.
 Isaiah tells us that we will hear a voice telling us, "This is the way, walk ye in it “when we are prone to turn to the right or the left.
 True faithfulness to God is equivalent to unwavering obedience.